The Image of God

 C. The image of God is the basis for proper speech (James 3:7).

 Since our conversion, we are closer to the original image of God.
 Two parallel passages make this point.
-The first is Colossians 3:10 where the image is mentioned.
-The next is the parallel in Ephesians 4:24 which alludes to creation.
+The first is Colossians 3:10, in which the image is mentioned.
+The next is the parallel in Ephesians 4:24, which alludes to creation.
 “Charles Hodge contends that ‘knowledge’ refers to (true) knowledge of God, since the word has this sense in Colossians 1:6, 9, 27-28; 2:2-3, that ‘righteousness’ refers to moral rectitude toward one’s neighbor, that is, justice, and that ‘holiness’ refers to the God-ward relation known as piety toward God …. this means that these three’ renewed image virtues are indicative of right relationships with God and neighbor” (Reymond, 429).

-The key is in Colossians 3:10 which says this restoration of the image of God takes place as we are “renewed in knowledge.”
+The key is in Colossians 3:10, which says that this restoration of the image of God takes place as we are “renewed in knowledge.”
 According to Romans 12:1-2, this renewal and transformation are taking place by the renewing of our minds in the Word of God.

 A. This Image Includes a physical likeness to Christ